 The more specificity you include, the more likely you’ll be able to get a claim filed quickly, and at the right amount, should anything ever happen to your stuff.

 This is an opportunity to learn the real value of your items, especially art and jewelry, and serves as a reminder to get them appraised often.
 The value of these types of items can go up over time, so you should also make sure they are insured for the right amount.
-Be sure to check with your agent that your policy covers all your belongings, even the most personal and valuable items.
+Be sure to check with your independent agent that your policy covers all your belongings, even the most personal and valuable items.